 We all love a furnace — after all, they keep us warm during those frigid winter months!
-But sometimes furnaces can be temperamental, running inefficiently or not at all.
+But sometimes they can be temperamental, run inefficiently or the furnace stopped working altogether.
 Many of the common furnace problems can be fixed by yourself, without paying (and waiting) for a technician to come out.

 In this article, we’ll go over the most common furnace problems and how to troubleshoot them yourself.

-A dirty air filter is probably the most common problem people have with their furnace.
+One of the most common furnace problems is a dirty air filter.
 A dirty filter will reduce airflow, making your furnace have to work harder to produce heat.
 Additionally, as dust bunnies and other allergens build up in the filter, they will be spread throughout your house, so a clean air filter does wonders for the air quality inside your home.

 If you have a fiberglass filter, you should change it every two months or so, and if you have a paper filter, change it every 3-6 months.
 Electrostatic filters, if cleaned regularly, can last for years.
 Follow the manufacturer’s instructions, or ask a furnace repair professional how to change it.